fionnatong/mahjong/README.md

 # mahjong calculator

-When you and your friends can't do mahjong math
+When you and your friends can't do mahjong math.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts